ramenengine/afkit/README.md

 A portable framework for programming games and other applications with [Allegro 5](http://liballeg.org/) in standard ANS Forth.

-**Note:  AF-Kit now has a versioning system!
-You must either provide a version when INCLUDEing afkit/kit.f, or bypass it by pushing 0.**

 ## Overview

-This package brings up a hardware-accelerated graphics window so you can write games or other graphical programs in Forth.
+The most basic point of package is to bring up a hardware-accelerated graphics window.

-Allegro is a portable low-level game development library. http://liballeg.org/
+Allegro powers it.
+It is a portable low-level game development library: http://liballeg.org/

 [Forth Foundation Library](http://soton.mpeforth.com/flag/ffl/index.html) is included for capabilities often required when working with modern libaries and file formats- features such as XML, Base64, MD5 etc.  XML DOM access and Base64 are automatically loaded to support some higher level features I plan on including in a framework based on this package, but this may change.

-This is not a comprehensive game development library; it is a cleaned-up version of [Bubble](http://github.com/rogerlevy/bubble/) with fixed-point, Komodo-specific, and game-development-framework files removed and provisions for portability added.
+AFKit is not a comprehensive game development library; it is a cleaned-up version of [Bubble](http://github.com/rogerlevy/bubble/) with fixed-point, Komodo-specific, and game-development-framework files removed and provisions for portability added.

 ## Cross-platform Support